AIK-01/Data-Analysis/Project-1 -> Ecommerce Performance Analysis/readme.md

 ### For the Data Team

 * **Improve Data Quality:** It's crucial to get a more accurate picture of our customers and sales.
-We need to work on a solution to connect user IDs to all sales records, especially in the `Inventory Items` table.
-This will give us a much better understanding of our actual customer base and the true Average Order Value.
+We need to work on a solution to connect **user IDs** & **order IDs** to all sales records, especially in the `Inventory Items` table.
+This will give us a much better understanding of our actual customer base and the true Average Order Value, as well as some other key business metrics.